-Part of the activity was a video presentation contest among various household groups and units.
+Part of the celebration was a video presentation contest among various household groups and units.
 The video should depict personal stories and life as members of the community, as part of the theme “Stronger @ 25”.
-Videos should not exceed 15 minutes and have group members as cast.
+Video production should not exceed 15 minutes and have group members as cast.

-While I was a member of the Hong Kong Unit, a sub group representing Hong Kong island and Tseung Kwan O districts, I was tapped to help Singles For Christ, where I was a member until August 2009.
-The team is composed of old and new friends who came up with a great story line despite lack of resources and a bunch of newcomers in the acting business.
+While I was a member of the Hong Kong Unit, a subgroup representing Hong Kong island and Tseung Kwan O districts, I was tapped to help Singles For Christ, where I was officially member until I got married in August 2009.
+The team is composed of old and new friends who came up with a great storyline despite a lack of resources and a bunch of newcomers in the acting business.

 The deadline was moved so we had a bit more time to revise the storyboard and use narrations more extensively, making the whole film much easier to understand.
-Regardless if this piece wins or not, the message should be clear.
+Regardless of this piece wins or not, the message should be clear.

-When film awards took place last Sunday, the film ‘Sunwise’ — taken from the building name of CFC-FFL Hong Kong home-office — took three awards: best story/screenplay, best supporting actress and best actress.
+When film awards took place last Sunday, the film ‘Sunwise’ — taken from the building name of CFC-FFL Hong Kong home-office — took three awards: best story/screenplay, best-supporting actress and best actress.
 If the film had male characters, who knows the film could also be in contention among male acting awards.

-It was an achievement for a hardworking group, and a great learning experience for an aspiring video editor.
+It was an achievement for a hardworking group and a great learning experience for an aspiring video editor.